On the toric ideal of a matroid: Introduction

-\begin{conjecture}\emph{(White)} For every matroid $M$ its toric ideal $I_M$ is generated by quadratic binomials $y_{B_1}y_{B_2}-y_{D_1}y_{D_2}$ for bases $D_1,D_2$ obtained from bases $B_1,B_2$ by a double swap. \end{conjecture}
+Since every toric ideal is generated by binomials it is not hard to rephrase the above conjecture in the combinatorial language.
+It asserts that if two multisets of bases of a matroid have equal union (as a multiset), then one can pass between them by a sequence of symmetric exchanges.
+In fact this is the original formulation due to White.
+We immediately see that the conjecture does not depend on the field $\K$.

 The most significant partial result is due to Blasiak \cite{Bl}, who confirmed the conjecture for graphical matroids.
-Kashiwabara \cite{Ka} solved the case of matroids of rank at most $3$.
+Kashiwabara \cite{Ka} checked the case of matroids of rank at most $3$.
 Schweig \cite{Sc} proved the case of lattice path matroids, which are a subclass of transversal matroids.
+Recently, Bonin \cite{Bo} confirmed the conjecture for sparse paving matroids.

-A matroid is \emph{strongly base orderable} if for any two bases $B_1$ and $B_2$ there is a bijection $\pi:B_1\rightarrow B_2$ with the multiple symmetric exchange property, that is $B_1\cup\pi(A)\setminus A$ is a basis for any $A\subset B_1$.
-This implies that also $B_2\cup A\setminus\pi(A)$ is a basis for any $A\subset B_1$, moreover we can assume that $\pi$ is the identity on $B_1\cap B_2$.
+A matroid is \emph{strongly base orderable} if for any two bases $B_1$ and $B_2$ there is a bijection $\pi:B_1\rightarrow B_2$ satisfying the multiple symmetric exchange property, that is: $(B_1\setminus A)\cup\pi(A)$ is a basis for every $A\subset B_1$.
+This implies that $\pi$ restricted to the intersection $B_1\cap B_2$ is the identity.
+Moreover, $(B_2\setminus\pi(A))\cup A$ is a basis for every $A\subset B_1$ (by the multiple symmetric exchange property for $B_1\setminus A$).
 The class of strongly base orderable matroids is closed under taking minors.
-It is already a large class of matroids, characterized by a certain property instead of a specific presentation (like it is for graphical, transversal or lattice path matroids).
+It is a large class of matroids, characterized by a matroid property instead of a specific presentation, contrary to the case of graphical, transversal or lattice path matroids.

 We prove White's conjecture for strongly base orderable matroids.
 As a consequence it is true for gammoids (every gammoid is strongly base orderable \cite{Sch}), and in particular for transversal matroids (every transversal matroid is a gammoid \cite{Ox}).
 So far, for transversal matroids, it was known only that the toric ideal $I_M$ is generated by quadratic binomials \cite{Co}.